40843245/ComponentsWrapper/README.md

 # Wrapper of combo of Android Comppose components
+## functionality
+My package about Android Compose Components and dynamically MySQL statement generator.

+1. I create some extension function for String type in Kotlin.

+2. About Android Compose Components,

+- use less code to instantiate a series of components through wrapping them into classes.
+- more maintenable (for code), more extensible (to extend this functionality), and more flexible (to use).
+- For more Android Compose components that I wrapped up, see following section.
+-
 ## components

 I wrap the following series of Android Compose components into a class.